JohnTelford/mkdocs/docs/dev_stack.md

 - Team members commit changes to their local repository clone

-- They may deploy their local repository to a private [Preview](preview.md) Internet website for stakeholders to see and give feedback.
+- They may deploy their local repository to a Private [Preview](preview.md) Internet website for Stakeholders to see and give feedback.

 - The process is managed using [GitHub for Teams](https://github.com/team).
-When stakeholders determine developers changes, defect fixes, or new features are ready, a GitHub [Pull Request](git-github#pull-request) is made by developers to the central project repository.
+When Stakeholders determine developers changes, defect fixes, or new features are ready, a GitHub [Pull Request](git-github#pull-request) is made by developers to the central project repository.

 	- Project team members and the gatekeeper are notified by GitHub of the [Pull Request](git-github#pull-request) request.
 They may examine, comment on, suggest possible changes, and test the code.

 	- When the team agrees on committed developers changes, they are committed to the central project repository by the gatekeeper.
 This process is repeated for all developer committed changes.

-	- Iterations of the central project repository may be deployed by the gatekeeper to a private [Preview](preview.md)  for stakeholders viewing.
+	- Iterations of the central project repository may be deployed by the gatekeeper to a Private [Preview](preview.md)  for Stakeholders viewing.

 - The next step is each developer [Pulls](git-github#pull) the central repository changes and commits them to their local repository copy of the central project.
 This process keeps team members up to date on changes.

-- The central project repository may be deployed to the public Internet by the gatekeeper after stakeholders agree there have been sufficient development and testing iterations.
+- The central project repository may be deployed to the public Internet by the gatekeeper after Stakeholders agree there have been sufficient development and testing iterations.